danp0kes/triple-ten-projects/projects/film-junky/README.md

 ### Best Model - NLTK & Logistic Regression

+F1,

 ![ntlk](pics/nltk_tfidf_lr_results.png)

-The model that returned the best results used the nltk package, resulting in 88% of all reviews being characteized correctly as negative.
+The model that returned the best results used the nltk package, resulting in 88% of all reviews being characteized correctly.

 ## Process

 ### 1. Preparation
-- Load the data.
+- Load data
-- Preprocess data.
+- Preprocess data
-- Conduct an EDA and make conclusions on class imbalances.
+- Conduct an EDA and make conclusions on class imbalances

 ### 2. Modelling
-- Preprocess the data for modeling.
+- Preprocess the data for modeling
-- Train three different models for the given train dataset.
+- Train three different models for the given train dataset
     1. NLTK and Linear Regression
     2. spaCy and Linear Regression
     3. spaCy and Gradient Boosting (XGB)
-- Test the models for the given test dataset.
+- Test the models for the given test dataset

 ### 3. Testing
-- Compose own reviews and classify them with all the models.
+- Compose own reviews and classify them with all models
-- Check for differences between the testing results of models.
+- Check for differences between the testing results of models
-- Present findings.
+- Present findings

 ## Data